Mary Spencer inspires Indigenous youth to believe that nothing is impossible

 Jones, who now lives in London, Ontario, says her life would be completely different if Spencer hadn’t made those monthly visits to Cape Croker.
 “I probably wouldn’t have moved to the city if it wasn’t for Mary.
 She inspired me to do what I wanted to do.
 She told us we can’t have it unless we go out and get it.”

-Wherever their dreams may take them, she wants them to dream big.
+Wherever the dreams of the youth she encounters may take them, she wants them to dream big.
 To set goals.
 To work to achieve them.

 Impossible?
 They need to forget they ever saw the word.

 — With files from David Jackson in Kitchenuhmaykoosib Inninuwug